Zhenzhen ZHAO – Professor of Digital Marketing – email@example.com

 Research Gap – 2 Knowledge Creation

 Knowledge creation literature focuses on understanding the process of how to create knowledge within an organization.
 A conceptualization of the knowledge creation process within crowdsourcing platforms is required because of the increasing importance of knowledge being created outside organizations and on such platforms.
 However, a comprehensive understanding of how crowdsourcing platforms manage their features to create knowledge is missing.
-One of my ongoing work is to investigate features that guide crowdsourcing platform managers in implementing functionalities to motivate and manage virtual communities in order to create explicit and tacit knowledge through the knowledge creation process, i.e. socialization, combination, externalization, and internalization (Zhao and Oberoi, working paper).
+One of the ongoing works is to investigate features that guide crowdsourcing platform managers in implementing functionalities to motivate and manage virtual communities in order to create explicit and tacit knowledge through the knowledge creation process, i.e. socialization, combination, externalization, and internalization (Zhao and Oberoi, working paper).

 In the end, the prospects section presents a potential evolution of idea crowdsourcing platforms with two perspectives: mobile crowdsourcing and crowdsourcing commerce.